0xDBFB7/scientific_standards/README.md

 Scientists, on an individual level, are doing just as good a job as they ever were.
 We have monumental problems to solve, but we have no shortage of monumental people.
 What we may not be able to afford is unnecessary confusion.

-Could processes analogous to, say, the NASA Software engineering handbook be implemented in some parts of science?
+Could processes analogous to, say, the NASA Software engineering handbook discussed below, be implemented in some parts of science?
 Does standardization even make *sense* in such an open-ended endeavour?

 ## Level I